mim-uw/eXplainableMachineLearning-2024/README.md

 ## How to get a good grade

+The final grade is based on activity in four areas:

+* mandatory: Project (0-35)
+* mandatory: Exam  (0-35)
+* optional: Homeworks (0-24)
+* optional: Presentation (0-6)

-From different activities, you can get from 0 to 100 points.
+In total you can get from 0 to 100 points.
 51 points are needed to pass this course.

 Grades: